peco/peco/README.md

 ### --initial-filter `IgnoreCase|CaseSensitive|SmartCase|Regexp`

-Specifies the initial fitler to use upon start up.
+Specifies the initial filter to use upon start up.
 You should specify the name of the filter like `IgnoreCase`, `CaseSensitive`, `SmartCase` and `Regexp`.
 Default is `IgnoreCase`.

 ### --prompt